ggrandes-clones/j-javaactors-ibm/README.md

 JavaActors is built around three core interfaces:

-* Message is a message sent between actors.
+* **Message** is a message sent between actors.
 Message is a container for three (optional) values and some behavior:
   * source is the sending actor.
   * subject is a string defining the meaning of the message (also known as a command).
   * data is any parameter data for the message; often a map, list, or array.
 Parameters can be data to process and/or other actors to interact with.
   * subjectMatches() checks to see if the message subject matches a string or regular expression.

-  The default message class for the JavaActors package is DefaultMessage.
+  The default message class for the JavaActors package is *DefaultMessage*.
-* ActorManager is a manager of actors.
+* **ActorManager** is a manager of actors.
 It is responsible for allocating threads (and thus processors) to actors to process messages.
 ActorManager has the following key behaviors or characteristics:
   * createActor() creates an actor and associates it with this manager.
   * startActor() starts an actor.
   * detachActor() stops an actor and disassociates it from this manager.
   * send()/broadcast() sends a message to an actor, a set of actors, any actor for a category, or all actors.

   In most programs, there is a single ActorManager, although multiple are allowed if you want to manage multiple thread and/or actor pools.
-The default implementation of this interface is DefaultActorManager.
+The default implementation of this interface is *DefaultActorManager*.
-* Actor is a unit of execution that processes messages one at a time.
+* **Actor** is a unit of execution that processes messages one at a time.
 Actors have the following key behaviors or characteristics:
   * Each actor has a name, which must be unique per ActorManager.
   * Each actor belongs to a category; categories are a means to send messages to one member of a group of actors.
 An actor can belong to only one category at a time.
   * receive() is called whenever the ActorManager can provide a thread to execute the actor on.
 It is called only when a message for the actor exists.
 To be most effective, an actor should process messages quickly and not enter long waits (such as for human input).